pretix/python-drafthorse/README.rst

    :target: https://pypi.python.org/pypi/drafthorse

 This is a low-level python implementation of the ZUGFeRD XML format.
 ZUGFeRD is a German format for sending digital invoices.
-ZUGFeRD XML files can are to be attached to a PDF file, which can be done using the ``factur-x`` Python library.
+ZUGFeRD XML files are to be attached to a PDF file, which can be done using the ``factur-x`` Python library.
 This library can be used to generate or parse the contents of this XML file.

 By low-level, we mean that this library models the ZUGFeRD data model 1:1 without any further